katholt/RedDog/README.txt

 next planned updates
 V0.4.9      splitting location of intermediate files in temp folder to improve stability for large runs (DE)
             inclusion of more checkpoints (DE)
-            write cns warning files to outMerge on merge run (DE)

 V0.5        Run report to provide settings for merge runs (continuity checks) (DE)
             Impliment any changes to run report from user feedback (DE)